sahilsoni960/Fullstack-Development/README.md

 Find it in the [`SmartPersonalKB-GenAI`](./SmartPersonalKB-GenAI/) directory.

+## 📂 Featured Project: Market Digest AI

+**Market Digest AI** is a web dashboard for monitoring global company news and trends.
+Users can search, filter, and select companies, then view the latest news and trending information, all in one place.
+The dashboard fetches real-time news using NewsAPI.org and leverages the Gemini LLM API to generate summaries, extract key points, and provide sentiment/context analysis for each company's news.

+- **Fullstack Solution:** Java Spring Boot backend (REST API) and React frontend (Material UI).
+- **Real-Time News:** Fetches and displays the latest news for selected companies.
+- **AI-Powered Summaries:** Uses Gemini LLM for news summarization, key point extraction, and sentiment analysis.
+- **Modern UI:** Responsive, card-based, dark-themed dashboard with multi-company selection and comparison.
+- **Separation of Concerns:** Clean API boundaries and robust error handling.

+Find it in the [`Market Digest AI`](./Market%20Digest%20AI/) directory.

 ---

 Thank you for visiting my Development Projects Repository!
 Explore, learn, and feel free to contribute or reach out with ideas and feedback.